jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 ### Why not 'fake' a select though?

 It is of course possible to build something that looks and behaves like a select with other elements and a sprinkle of JavaScript and ARIA.
-It's also possible to make this into a robust and accessible solution, for example, [Julie Grundy's article](https://24ways.org/2019/making-a-better-custom-select-element/) from 24 WAYS.
+It's also possible to make this into a robust and accessible solution; for example, [Julie Grundy's article](https://24ways.org/2019/making-a-better-custom-select-element/) from 24 WAYS.
 This example uses semantic HTML and is careful in its usage of ARIA.

 Whilst it may be doable, let's consider a few reasons it might still be better to suggest and use the native `<select>`.